evildmp/diataxis-documentation-framework/reference-explanation.rst

 ..  sidebar::

-	To help avoid being mislead by intuition, see :ref:`compass`.
+	To help avoid being misled by intuition, see :ref:`compass`.

 **Reference** is what a user needs in order help *apply* knowledge and skill, while they are working.